Osefunmi/Hackbio_2025_NGS_Stage1_project/README.md

 `bash spades.sh`

-we combined our contigs.fasta into a folder so we can run futher steps easily
+I combined our contigs.fasta into a folder so I can run futher steps easily

 `nano compile.sh`